Gamer08YT/TS5Extractor/README.md

 # TS5Extractor
 Extract your user data from Matrix from the TeamSpeak database to be able to use it in Elements, for example.

+For testing purposes only, it is not recommended to use TeamSpeak Chat with other services.
+Since TeamSpeak has not yet integrated or prohibited all matrix functions that cause errors.

 Download current Build -> [Download Here](https://space.byte-store.de/external/bytestore/download/software/extractor/TeamSpeakExtraction.zip)

 ![image](https://user-images.githubusercontent.com/31771657/163729102-b670fb86-ace7-4c72-b8e6-1f6016b049c6.png)